bibhistctxt/bibhistctxt.github.io/_posts/2022-01-03-tel-dan-stele-part-01-beyond-apologetics.md

 It’s written in a dialect of Old Aramaic[^41], and even without the “House of David” bit it’s a massively significant find for those who study the way Aramaic developed over time and in different areas.

 There is a whole ton of fascinating stuff in the inscription, but what we’re going to concentrate on in this post are lines 7, 8, and 9.
 Because, though finding “House of David” was cool, it’s the what the rest of the sentence it was found in says that should make Christians sit up and pay attention.

+{% include figure image_path="/assets/images/beyond-apologetics-tel-dan-stele/lines_translated.jpg" caption="Joram, Ahaziah, and the House of David on the Tel Dan Stele" %}

 ### Ahaziah and Joram named